Last Updated on October 11, 2023 by Editorial Team

 Phonics is the process of learning how to read.
-When in a family environment, children speak a language which they learn from hearing.
-But, as soon as they move to the school, their source of information is mostly written text (books, journals, etc.) Hence, at the preschooler stage, they should prepare for higher levels by mastering reading skills.
+When in a family environment, children speak a language that they learn from hearing.
+But, as soon as they move to the school, their source of information is mostly written text (books, journals, etc.) Hence, at the preschool stage, they should prepare for higher levels by mastering reading skills.

 Introducing phonics in preschool and kindergarten

-- Learn starting and ending sounds of a word
+- Learn the starting and ending sounds of a word

-- Learn blending of sounds to make a word
+- Learn the blending of sounds to make a word

 - Learn to spell and pronounce words

 Moving to higher levels, the students use phonics to build vocabulary and develop a recognizable comfort with the reading process.